ngtien137/Staggered-List-View/README.md

 # Staggered List View
-- Custom a Staggered list item.
-Not using StaggeredGridLayoutManager.
+- Custom a Staggered list item looks like Pinterest.
+Not using Recycler view and StaggeredGridLayoutManager.
 - It's just a custom ScrollLayout with something I just made it look a bit like RecyclerView but it's not RecyclerView
 - Using Kotlin and databiding for binding item of list.
 So if you use java or using without databinding, you can refer my library
 ## Preview